 When heroin makes its way through the body, the pleasurable effects cause the user to become dependent on the drug.
 As they use more and more, the tolerance threshold is consistently raised, so that each time they use heroin, they’ll need to increase the amount they smoke, inject or dissolve in liquids.
-So many deaths attributed to heroin are because overdosing is easy to do when you don’t know when enough is enough.
+So many deaths attributed to heroin are because overdosing is easy to do when a user doesn’t know when enough is enough.
 Many people that have survived regular use of this drug and have gone through recovery say that each time, the high is never enough.
-Overdose happens because you’ve taken too much of a drug whose primary function is shutting everything in your body down, and you’ve given it plenty of ammunition to do it’s job.
-We want to help you recover from this dangerous addiction that cripples the mind, body, and soul.
+Overdose happens because you’ve taken too much of a drug whose primary function is shutting everything in your body down, and you’ve given it plenty of ammunition to do its job.

 How We Treat Heroin Addiction at Enlightened Solutions

-If you’re reading this page now it means that you’re willing to seek treatment for heroin addiction – and at Enlightened Solutions, we are ready to help you defeat this dangerous addiction.
-Whatever causes people to begin using these drugs (whether it’s depression, feelings of inadequacy, chronic pain, or severe mental illness), at Enlightened Solutions we have safe, medically supervised detoxification programs to start you on the road to recovery.
+If you’re reading this page now, it means that you’re willing to seek treatment for heroin addiction — and at Enlightened Solutions, we are ready to help you defeat this dangerous problem.
+Whatever causes people to begin using these drugs (whether it’s depression, feelings of inadequacy, chronic pain, severe mental illness or otherwise), at Enlightened Solutions, we can work with you to overcome your past.
+We begin by providing safe, medically supervised detoxification programs to start you on the road to recovery.
 After detox, we work on a dual diagnosis, and begin individual therapy to find out just what you need before starting work with our other holistic and evidence-based treatments.
 We offer treatments that will open up your heart so that you can understand and work through the issues that kept you addicted to heroin.
 True joy is found within you, not through the substances you’ve grown dependent on, so let us show you how to find true happiness with our custom recovery programs.
 It’s our goal to connect all of our holistic treatment mediums and modalities to the things that really make you feel whole.
 Sobriety is the key to happiness, not dulling your feelings, so we work to create natural mood boosting effects throughout the body by finding true happiness and joy in your everyday life through recovery.